CS-SI/Orekit/src/site/markdown/architecture/propagation.md

   * very fast Monte-Carlo analyses

 Orekit implementations of field propagators support all features from classical propagators: propagation modes, events (all events detectors), frames transforms, geodetic points.
-The propagators available are Keplerian propagator, Eckstein-Heschler propagator, SGP4/SDP4 propagator, and numerical propagator with all Hipparchus integrators (fixed steps or adaptive stepsizes) and all force models (including all atmosphere models).
-All attitude modes are supported.
+All propagators and all attitude modes are supported.

 One must be aware however of the combinatorial explosion of computation size.
 For p derivation parameters and o order, the number of components computed for each value is given by the